hainayanda/Pharos/README.md

 There are many ways to discard the subscriber managed by `Retainer`:

 - call `discardAllRetained()` from subscriber's retainer
-- replace the retainer with a new one, which will trigger `ARC` to remove the retainer from memory thus will discard all of its managed subscribers by default.
+- replace the retainer with a new one, which will trigger `ARC` to remove the retainer from memory and thus will discard all of its managed subscribers by default.
-- doing nothing, which if the object that has retainer is discarded by `ARC`, it will automatically discard the `Retainer` thus will discard all of its managed subscribers by default.
+- doing nothing, which if the object that has a retainer is discarded by `ARC`, it will automatically discard the `Retainer` and thus will discard all of its managed subscribers by default.

 You can always control how long you want to retain by using various retain methods: